gabe-kai/EarthRing/docs/bug_fixes/TEST_COVERAGE_ANALYSIS.md

 - Skipped tests should be implemented, not skipped
 - Client-side tests are critical for catching geometry generation bugs
-- Integration tests would catch issues like the torus overlap detection bug earlier
+- Integration tests would catch issues like the dezone subtraction bug earlier
 - Consider using test fixtures for complex geometries